Rakesh73971/News-Scraper/README.md

 ```

 The script will:
-1. Try to scrape headlines from BBC News
+1. Scrape headlines from BBC News
-2. If BBC fails, try CNN as an alternative
-3. Save headlines to a timestamped text file
+2. Save headlines to a timestamped text file
-4. Display the first 5 headlines in the console
+3. Display the first 5 headlines in the console

 ## Output

 The script creates text files with names like:
-- `news_headlines_20241201_143022.txt` (BBC headlines)
+- `news_headlines_20241201_143022.txt`
-- `cnn_headlines_20241201_143022.txt` (CNN headlines)

 Each file contains:
 - Header with scraping timestamp and source